 In this article, you will find out the answer to — "What is VMware Private Cloud?" — a revolutionary cloud solution for business owners seeking to consolidate infrastructure and gain high availability and redundancy.

 What is VMware Private Cloud?

-Think about Private Cloud as a massive pool of resources which is capable of spreading those resources on-demand.
+Think of Private Cloud as a massive pool of resources which is capable of spreading those resources on-demand.
 When you need them, where you need them.”

 Are There Different Types of Private Cloud?